blza/ora_te/README.md

 ## Description
 Simple template engine for Oracle DBMS in a form of UDTs and packages.

-This project is about developing a template engine to be used in Oracle SQL/PL SQL.
+This project is about developing a template engine to be used in Oracle SQL / PL SQL.

 ## Where it excels?